 Fossil Fuels: Coal, oil, and natural gas were formed millions of years ago, when plants and tiny sea creatures were buried by sand and rock.
 Their bodies decomposed and as a result of the earth's heat and pressure, they turned into fossil fuels.
-The processes that formed them are no longer occurring, so fossil fuels are NONRENEWABLE.
+These fuels are considered NONRENEWABLE because they will some day be used up.